 Events that Affect Participation

-Your benefits under the Group Supplemental Life Insurance Plan are affected when you retire, if you continue to work beyond age 65, or if you become totally disabled.
+Your benefits under the Group Supplemental Life Insurance Plan are affected if you no longer work a full-time schedule, when you retire, if you continue to work beyond age 65, or if you become totally disabled.

 When You Retire